vinayakvadoothker/Rentora/README.md

-# renter.com
+# rentora.ai
-A Repo for A Website and App - Renter.com
+A Repo for A Website and App - Rentora.ai

 # Rentora Website